-For member notification regarding herbicide treatments, CLP will post notifications with maps on the website unless State or Federal owned, and follow the other guidelines as outlined in Section 2.4.1.
+For member and/or property owner notification regarding herbicide treatments, CLP will post notifications with maps on the website unless State or Federal owned, and follow the other guidelines as outlined in Section 2.4.1.
 CLP also provides an annual newsletter article to explain the use of herbicides in its right of way and the methods used.
 A copy of the annual newsletter article is shown in Section 5.1.